 A man is turned down for a job because he is a young male Muslim, stereotyped as a potential terrorist.
 He may be able to claim for age discrimination, sex discrimination, and religious discrimination.
 As regards sex discrimination, for example, he could argue he was treated less favourably than a young Muslim female would be.

 Could one claim both discrimination arising from disability and, for example, sex discrimination, where there is a combination of sex with “something arising in consequence of” the disability?
 From the legislation it seems likely that this is possible, though there is no authority on it – and who knows if the situation will ever arise?

 A case holding that a form of combined sex and race discrimination constituted unlawful indirect discrimination is Ministry of Defence v DeBique (link to bailii.org).
-For commentary, see Cloisters: Equalities briefing six: Dual discrimination (pdf. link to cloisters.com).
+For commentary, see Cloisters: Equalities briefing six: Dual discrimination (pdf. cloisters.com).

 Harassment related to combined characteristics may well be covered under the Equality Act: